 If you are a smoker or someone in your household smokes, you know how difficult it is to get rid of the unpleasant odors and toxins from your home.
-As you’re on this page, I’m assuming you also now know the benefits of buying the Best Air Purifier for Smoke.
+As you’re on this page, I’m assuming you also now know the benefits of buying an Air Purifier for cigarette Smoke removal.

 Weed smokers suffer from the same problem as cigarette smokers do.
 However, Weed odor is even stronger than the smell of tobacco and since Marijuana is still taboo for many people, such a smell can cause problems with neighbors.

 From all of my reviews, I picked the Best 8 air filters for weed smoke removal, which is typically considered the most odorous of all smoke related air problems.

 Best Air Purifier for Smoke Comparison Table